 Work Hard, Play Hard

 Want to teach people to waterski?
 Take guests on hikes through Desolation Wilderness?
-Photograph the nature and people around you?
 Spend the afternoon on the lake with your kids group?
-The short list includes counselors for kids from ages 3 to 18, individual instructors, kitchen staff, ski dock staff, individual instructors, and more.
-See below for a complete list of work opportunities.
-When you fill out your application, name your top picks.
-We're also open to any particular skills or ideas you may have so go ahead and create your own position.
+The short list includes counselors for kids from ages 3 to 18, individual instructors, and specialty positions like kitchen staff, ski dock instructors, photographers, and more.
+See below for a complete list of work opportunities!
+When you fill out your application, you'll name your top picks.
+We're also open to creating a position based on any particular skill or idea you may have, so go for it!

 Be a Kids' Counselor!